markkhusid/MKDynamics_Website_V2/Sections/Cybersecurity/Protostar/Stack0/stack0_x86.md

-# MK Dynamics

-## Computer Security - Protostar Exploit Exercises - Stack0 - First Stack Buffer Overflow to modify Variable
+# Protostar Exploit Exercises - Stack0 - First Stack Buffer Overflow to modify Variable

-### Introduction
+## Introduction

 In this section we will complete the set of exploit exercises known as Protostar.
 The first challenge is called Stack0.
 The idea is to change an internal variable in a running program from the command line.
 The technique involves overflowing a buffer to overwrite contents of the internal variable.
 The link is shown below.